 A while back I bought some Tesla, Netflix, Facebook and a few other stocks.
 The “other” stocks did okay, going up with the market.
 I don’t have to tell you what Tesla, Netflix and Facebook did, do I?

 Twenty years ago I was depressed I missed the magical moment when I crossed from poor to millionaire.
 I expected something, I’m not sure what.
 But I expected it!

 After the non-moment wore off I went back to doing what I always did.
 Nothing special.
-I ran my tax practice, read piles of books and satiated my curiosity whenever I could with a new project.
+I ran my tax practice, read piles of books and satiated my curiosity whenever I could with new projects.

 Since I invested nearly every dime I had in my paw, there were times money was tight.
 I subscribed to grandpa’s philosophy: Never take off the pile.
 I invested first and figured out how to pay the light bill later.
 What can I say?
 I always lived that way.

 I always felt poor; still do.
 My goal was to return to the farm and twenty years ago we had just moved into the farmstead I still live in.
 My dreams were fulfilled.
-The office was out of the home.
+The office was out of the home; now I have a storefront.
 My business goals were simple: beat last year’s numbers.
 More clients, more electronically filed returns, more revenue.
 Always more.
 It was the only scorecard that mattered.

 I drive bank repossessed cars and grow a significant portion of my own food.
 Mrs. Accountant loves canning and freezing our excess produce for winter consumption.